bzminer/bzminer/README.md

                             --devices 0,2       only devices 0 and 2
-                            --devices 29:0      only that card, by pci id --devices !1        every GPU except device 1 The startup roster prints both ids for every device found.
+                            --devices 29:0      only that card, by pci id --devices !1        every GPU except device 1 --devices none      no GPU at all (a proxy-only rig) The startup roster prints both ids for every device found.
                           GPUs only - the CPU has --cpu / --cpu_threads of its own --bandwidth-test [arg]  Measure each GPU's host<->device PCIe bandwidth at startup and